Rumija: Church controversy

 The act was criticised in Montenegro by public figures such as Andrej Nikolaidis who stated there never was a church in that location and Amfilohije received negative press from Montenegrin media of appropriating the site for one faith to the exclusion of others and generating inter religious disharmony.
 The newspaper Vijesti, supporting Montenegrin independence, adopted a stance that reflected the position of Montenegrin authorities.
 Commentaries and reactions in Vijesti were mainly about the illegality of installing a church atop the summit and disruption of harmony among religions.

 Vijesti also gave much space to minority spokespeople such as publishing the Albanian reaction by Montenegrin politician Mehmet Bardhi who stated that the action was the biggest provocation toward Albanians within a 50 year period.
 The MOC stated that the whole affair demonstrated the SOC's improper use of religion for political purposes.
 The newspaper Dan, against Montenegrin independence, published statements from ordinary people and the SOC that supported the church and were against its demolition by state authorities.

 At the time in Montenegro, rumors existed that later were unfounded which claimed the SOC may attempt to install similar buildings atop other mountain peaks in the country.
-A decree that stipulated the demolishment of the structure was adopted by the Montenegrin Ministry for Spatial Planning in 2009.
+A decree that stipulated the demolition of the structure was adopted by the Montenegrin Ministry for Spatial Planning in 2009.
 The proposed removal of the church generated different positions among public opinion.
 A survey in 2011 found that 43% of respondents were against demolition and 23.7% supported removal.
-In the same survey the group against demolition was split along national affiliation lines with 71% of respondents that identified as Serb and 37% as Montenegrin holding that position.
+In the same survey the group against demolition was split along national affiliation lines, with 71% of respondents that identified as Serbs and 37% of those that identified as Montenegrins holding that position.
 A divergence exists between the government position on the issue and a large section of public opinion.
 Divisions over the church highlight its symbolism and attachment among people in Montenegro toward land as a location demarcating a sense of belonging.